microsoft/MixedReality-SpectatorView/samples/README.md

 ## Getting Started

-Ensure you have all the required software, which is the same as for the primary SpectatorView project:
+Ensure you have all the required software, for detailed instructions see [Required Software](../README.md):

 - Git Tools
 - Visual Studio